 At the time I was watching the Food Network pretty religiously.
 I remember thinking, “If this guy can fling raw pizza dough 20 feet across the room and land it on the grill, then I’m pretty sure I can carefully slide it on a grill and find success.”

 So in classic David style, I didn’t do a trial run with just my wife and myself first.
-No, I got my boss and several coworkers and their families together for our very first grilled pizza party.
+No, one summer day I got my boss and several coworkers and their families together for our very first grilled pizza party.
 What a way to peel back that onion, right?

 This particular pizza recipe was created during one of our amazing grilled pizza parties when we had a huge selection of toppings available to cover our pizzas with.
 Our counters practically looked like a grocery store.